REU-SOS/SOS/Resources/CampusLife.md

 [Welcome Video](https://www.youtube.com/watch?feature=player_embedded&v=8W0TXWnhbas#!)

-Address: 2730 Wolf Village Way Raleigh, NC 27607
+Address: 2730 Wolf Village Way Raleigh, NC 27607 Building A "Arctic Hall"

-On your check in date go to Wolf Village, Building A "Arctic Hall", which is located in the inner courtyard of the complex.
+On your check in date, go to Wolf Village, Building G "Gray Hall", which is located in the inner courtyard of the complex.
 This is where the 24-hour service desk is located.
 You can reach the desk at 919-513-9653.
 You will need a photo ID to sign out your room key and fob.

 ### What to bring and more